duplode/duplode.github.io/src/posts/_idempotent-effects-parametricity-and-a-puzzle.md

 ---
-title: "Idempotent Effects, Parametricity, and a Puzzle"
+title: "Idempotent Applicatives, Parametricity, and a Puzzle"
 license: CC-BY-SA
 ---